ministryofjustice/security-guidance/policies/patch-management-guide.md

 * Where the rating is Medium (2) or lower, the patch can be deferred to the next scheduled maintenance/patching activity.
 * For ratings of High Risk (3) or Critical (4), the Risk Advisor Team must evaluate the probability and impact, and use this to guide a 'tolerance' period, at the end of which a patch must be applied.
 * Patches and updates for security related devices must be treated as High Risk and implemented in accordance with this rating.
-* This is considered a baseline and some systems may require different patching schedules which will be identified in the system’s Information Risk Assessment Report (IRAR).
+* This is considered a baseline and some systems may require different patching schedules which will be identified in the system's Information Risk Assessment Report (IRAR).

 ### Patching SLA